ashiknizamdeen/DriveRent/README.md

 Navigate to http://localhost/phpmyadmin in your browser.

-Create a new database named carproject.
+Create a new database named Cardb.

-Import the carproject.sql file (located in the database folder of the cloned project) into your newly created carproject database.
+Import the Cardb.sql file (located in the database folder of the cloned project) into your newly created Cardb database.

 Launch Application: Open your web browser and visit http://localhost:8080/ (or http://localhost/ if your Apache port is default).

 🗄️ Database Structure
-The project utilizes a MySQL database named carproject, with connection.php handling all database interactions.
+The project utilizes a MySQL database named Cardb, with connection.php handling all database interactions.